-BEIRUT: The Education Ministry and partner organizations launched a series of initiatives Monday to better integrate children with special needs into the education system, in line with a national strategy launched last year.
+BEIRUT: The Education Ministry and partner organizations launched a series of initiatives on Monday to better integrate children with special needs into the educational system, in line with a national strategy launched last year.

 “What we still lack today is legislation that can guarantee the rights of these students to learn regardless of their capabilities, and laws that oblige public and private schools to include them,” SKILD’s director Nabil Costa said at the launching event held at the ministry.

-A series of workshops and seminars for teachers will be held and a short film will be aired on local TV stations to raise awareness.
+A series of workshops and seminars for teachers was held and a short film was aired on local TV stations to raise awareness.